 My aim is to help you to to talk through what is troubling you and to provide a safe, confidential environment where you feel really listened to and supported.
 I won’t tell you what to do, but together we will work towards understanding the feelings, thoughts and memories which are causing you distress.
 Most of us spend a lot of time “in our heads”, cut off from our direct experience of life but perhaps stuck in destructive thought patterns.
 I will encourage you to tune in to both body and mind to explore what might underlie your difficulties.
 We may make sense of recurring problems by linking them with past experiences, and this can open the door to greater self awareness and a sense of empowerment.
-This can lead to you feeling more able to make meaningful changes in your life, or moving towards acceptance of those things which cannot be changed.
+This may in turn lead to you feeling more able to make meaningful changes in your life, or moving towards acceptance of those things which cannot be changed.

-When you contact me initially, we will arrange to meet for an assessment session, during which we can both see how we might get along together, and discuss your needs.
+When you contact me initially, we will arrange to meet online for an assessment session, during which we can both see how we might get along together, and discuss your needs.
 There is no charge for this initial session, and no obligation to continue therapy with me.
 Following this, we may decide to work on a specific issue in a focused way, or we may feel that longer-term work is likely to be beneficial.

 Training, qualifications & experience

-Certificate in Mindfulness Based Stress Reduction
+- Certificate in Mindfulness Based Stress Reduction

-Postgraduate Diploma in Psychodynamic Counselling
+- Postgraduate Diploma in Psychodynamic Counselling

-HE Certificate in Counselling
+- HE Certificate in Counselling

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).